List of Elemental Gelade characters: Arc Aile members

 Challo is an Edel Raid and Sunweld's partner.
 She has pink hair and a green outfit.
-Her pink gelade is on her right ankle.
-For an unknown reason, she is very fond of Kuea.
-In the manga, she is captured by Wolx Hound after she and Sunweld is beaten by him.
-Challo's reacted form is the shape of rapier.
+Her pink Gelade is on her right ankle.
+For an unknown reason, she is fond of Kuea.
+In the manga, she is captured by Wolx Hound after she and Sunweld are beaten by him.
+Challo's reacted form is in the shape of a rapier.